Nani-Allingam/Projects/README.md

 A Contact Management System that allows users to Create, Read, Update, and Delete contacts easily.

-🔹 Features

-Add new contact

-View saved contacts

-Update existing contacts

-Delete contacts

-Simple and user-friendly interface

-Data handled using file / database (mention if you use any later)

-🔹 Technologies Used

-Python

-File Handling / Database

-Basic user input/output

 🔹 Purpose

 Built to practice: